Bluette1/minderly_bot/README.md

     - Should be in the format "DD/MM/YYYY", for example, "12/06/1993"

 ### Run Tests
-- `bundle exec rake` to run the tests
+- `bundle exec rspec` to run the tests

 ## Deployment
 - You can deploy on [Heroku](https://devcenter.heroku.com/categories/ruby-support)